Adam-/runelite-plugins/README.md

 # runelite-bank-history-plugin
-A runelite plugin for showing bank value over time
+A runelite plugin for showing bank value over time.
+It's currently in the alpha stage, so please feel free to request features/report bugs in Github's issue tracker.

+Please consider [buying me a coffee](https://www.buymeacoffee.com/c4dSqRC) if you enjoy the plugin c:, thank you.

 ### Features (1.0-SNAPSHOT)
 - Track multiple accounts (drop down for changing account).